A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Conclusions and Future Directions

 While in this paper we have only considered massless particles, the leading logs we have calculated will also apply to the case of massive particles, as the log follows from the soft function which is insensitive to the partonic masses.
 As discussed in the appendix, the couplings of soft gravitons to collinear particles is universal, and therefore the soft sector is independent of the particle species being scattered.
 Furthermore, any logs computed via the RRGE will then be universal as well.
 This can be seen explicitly via the equality of the 3PM eikonal phase in the high-energy limit computed in various gravitational theories with both massive and massless scalars and various degrees of supersymmetry \cite{Amati:1990xe, DiVecchia:2020ymx, DiVecchia:2021bdo} (see also \cite{Parra-Martinez:2020dzs}).
 In a future publication we will extend the formalism to the case of massive partons with $s\gg m \gg M_{pl}$.
 We expect that other simplifications will arise once one accounts for unitarity constraints.
 In QCD is has been shown that unitarity imposes very strong constraints on the structure of the anomalous dimensions \cite{Rothstein:2023dgb}.
 In particular, by considering amplitudes of definite signature it was shown that anomalous dimensions (including Regge trajectories) are related to cut amplitudes.
 Moreover, the full anomalous dimensions (including both the Regge pole and cut pieces) of the two Glauber operator anti-symmetric octet operator, can be determined from the anomalous dimension of the single Glauber exchange operator\cite{Rothstein:2024fpx}.
 We expect similar simplifications to arise in gravity.

-1in {\bf Acknowledgments:} The authors benefited from discussions with Iain Stewart and Chris White.
+1in {\bf Acknowledgments:} The authors benefited from discussions with Iain Stewart and Chris White, Ted Jacobson and Gabriele Veneziano.
 This work is supported by the US Department of Energy (HEP) Award DE-SC0013528.
 IZR would like to thank the Erwin-Schrödinger-Institute for Mathematics and Physics for hospitality.
+Some of this work was done while at KITP UCSB during the``What is Particle Theory" Workshop.